-As of the date the consolidated financial statements were authorized for issue, the Company assessed that the above amendments have no significant impact on the Company.
-Continuously assessing the possible impact that the application of other standards and interpretations will have on the Company's financial position and financial performance and will disclose the relevant impact when the assessment is completed.
+As of the date the consolidated financial statements were authorized for issue, the Company has assessed that the application of other standards and interpretations will not have a material impact on the Bank's financial position and financial performance.

 c.
 Impact of the IFRS Accounting Standards in issue but not yet endorsed and issued into effect by the FSC and not yet applied by the Company.